 Spending here and there can add up, even £20 per week in addition to your larger food bill will cost you on average an additional £1000 per year!

-Split your spending into physical or digital containers, using pots, jars or an online tool.
-This will help you have much clearer visibility of your budget and also help you to stay within your spending limits.
+Split your spending into physical or digital containers, using pots, jars, or an online tool.
+This will help you have a much clearer visibility of your budget and also help you to stay within your spending limits.

 Break your spending down into daily or weekly chunks to help better manage your finances.
 Try drawing out a certain amount each week and spending within that amount.
 If you have any left at the end of the week, put it into a savings pot - see how much you can save in a year!